jhoelzl/JH_Storeredirect/README.md

 This small extension simply redirects Magento request URLs (e.g. from search engine result page) to the correct (or best matching) store view and bypasses the standard 404 magento error page.

+### How does it work?
+Search is done for column `request_path` in table `core_url_rewrite`.
+The module does not check admin requests, only frontend requests.
-When only one store view is found (search is done in table core_url_rewrite) for the request URL, this store view is used for redirection.
-However, when ttwo ore more store views are found, the best matching store view for the request url is given through the sort order in Backend > Configuration > Manage Stores.
+When only one store view is found for the request URL, this store view is used for redirection.
+However, when two ore more store views are found, the best matching store view for the request url is given through the sort order in Backend > Configuration > Manage Stores.

+This module also works when you have multiple Magento websites.
+It only performs redirections to the store views that are assigned to the current website.

 ## Installation
 * Install the extension via GitHub, [Composer](https://getcomposer.org/), [modman](https://github.com/colinmollenhour/modman) or a similar method.